tinymce/tinymce-docs/rtc/encryption.md

 > **Warning**: The key hint is stored by the server in plain text.
 Do not add secret or sensitive information to the key hint.

 The key hint can be a key thumbprint, ID, or other non-sensitive identifier that will help select the key, such as a timestamp.
 It is only recorded when the protocol requests a new key.
 Returning a key hint from requests for previously issued keys will have no effect.

-## RTC encryption details

-> **Note**: This section contains the technical details of the encryption used to securely transmit document content.
-It is provided for information purposes only; an understanding these details is not required to use the RTC plugin.

-The Real-Time Collaboration (RTC) plugin does not use the [provided encryption key]({{site.baseurl}}/rtc/configuration#rtc_encryption_provider) to encrypt content directly.
-The plugin derives a unique session key from the provided key using industry standard cryptography algorithms.
-This method of content encryption improves protection against brute force decryption.

-> **Note**: {{site.companyname}} is in the process of changing the RTC encryption method to [AES-KW](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/wrapKey), which does not require an initialization vector or protocol salt.
-The description below is still correct for the current beta release.

-The Real-Time Collaboration (RTC) protocol encryption technique is as follows:
-* As described above, each document ID used for collaboration may have multiple sessions.
-To ensure each session has a unique key, 256 bits of random data are generated as the salt for each session.
-The salt is generated using the [`Crypto.getRandomValues()`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) browser API and a 32 byte [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
-* The salt data and the provided encryption key are combined using a [PBKDF2](https://tools.ietf.org/html/rfc2898#section-5.2) key derivation function.
-Derivation is performed by the [SubtleCrypto.deriveKey()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey) browser API, using the following parameters:
-  * PBKDF2 [algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Pbkdf2Params), with SHA-512 digest algorithm and 10,000 iterations,
-  * AES-GCM [derivedKeyAlgorithm](https://developer.mozilla.org/en-US/docs/Web/API/AesKeyGenParams) with a length of 256.
-* The derived key is cached (in memory only) and used with [SubtleCrypto.encrypt()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) and [SubtleCrypto.decrypt()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/decrypt) as necessary, specifying the [AES-GCM algorithm](https://developer.mozilla.org/en-US/docs/Web/API/AesGcmParams).
-For each encrypted message, 96 bits of random data are used as the initialization vector, also generated with [Crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) but this time using a 12 byte `Uint8Array`.
-The initialization vector is transmitted alongside the encrypted message.
-* When a real-time collaboration session is established, the provided [`keyHint`]({{site.baseurl}}/rtc/configuration#keyhint) and protocol-generated salt are sent to the server through a HTTPS websocket connection, where they are stored as session metadata.
-When subsequent clients connect to the session, the server sends these values along with other session information so the client can derive the same unique key.
-* The provided key and derived key are never transmitted between clients.
-Each client will already have the provided key through the [rtc_encryption_provider]({{site.baseurl}}/rtc/configuration#rtc_encryption_provider) configuration, so only the salt needs to be transmitted for clients to derive the unique key.
-The salt alone cannot be used to decrypt the document content.

-Our choice of encryption parameters results in an expensive derivation process, even on modern hardware, but the derivation is only performed once by each client when connecting to a session. {{site.companyname}} is committed to the security and privacy of customer data, and {{site.companyname}} has prioritized increased security over derivation performance.
-Once derivation is complete, encryption and decryption will be hardware accelerated.